 The Huffington Post recently reported that the color green found in nature may improve mood and make exercise seem easier.
 Additional studies show that exercising outdoors led to greater feelings of revitalization, enjoyment and satisfaction, and that people who are physically active outdoors are more likely to continue with heart healthy physical activity.

-A light hike is a great way to get started on your way to a healthier lifestyle.
+A light hike during American Heart Month is a great way to get started on your way to a healthier lifestyle.
 In fact, research also shows that group outdoor activities like hiking and biking can keep you motivated and improve mood.
 Zion Ponderosa’s guided hikes can be customized to any level—so whether you’re ready to start out with just a light stroll along Riverside Walk in Zion National Park, or tackle a longer hiking adventure like the Narrows or trek across Zion Ponderosa Ranch Resort to Observation Point, we can help you get where you’re going.

-A burst of fresh air, combined with sunlight and beautiful scenery, can be a great source of inspiration when it’s time to get off the couch.
+A burst of fresh air, combined with sunlight and beautiful scenery, can be a great source of inspiration when it’s time to get off the couch during American Heart Month.
 Plus, outdoor activity adds a whole new element of variety to the same old boring routine.
 Hiking and biking are a great way to take in new scenery, explore, and go at your own pace—but also consider activities like jumping on a bungee trampoline, scrambling up a climbing wall, and even taking on a game of paintball.
 Health Fitness Revolution reported that regular exercise through paintball can release stress-busting endorphins and reduce the risk of some heart diseases.

 While physical activity is known to release feel-good endorphins, that elevated feeling can be even more enhanced by spending time in nature.
 In turn, a more positive mood can help decrease stress levels—and when it comes to heart health less stress is a good thing!